oidoid/nature-elsewhere/readme.md

 Prettier does such consistent formatting that braceless if and loops seem to be perfectly fine.
 No matter how guttural the input, the indentation is never misleading.
-Code isn't always formatted to my ideal, but I think that guaranteeing code will never be misleading is magnificent and opens up the syntax.
+Code isn't always formatted ideally, especially given that TypeScript typing is more verbose than untyped JavaScript, but I think that guaranteeing code will never be misleading is magnificent and opens up the syntax available to the full capacity of the language's design intents.

+I've also appreciated that Prettier supports related languages likely to appear in a JavaScript project, such as HTML and Markdown, although I generally wish their was a way to favor a more compact formatting.

 #### Parts of JavaScript / TypeScript to Avoid